 Finally Jamillah, can you share three ethical style tips with us?

 1) Take a moment to think.
 Do you need the item?
 Would you really wear the item?
 How are you going to wear it?
 Curating a thoughtful wardrobe took a lot of practice, but it’s worth it!
-I was a very impulsive shopper, buying lots of things because they were really pretty but finding they weren’t necessarily my style.
-If I had just took a moment to think at those times I would’ve saved so much money!
+I was a very impulsive shopper.
+I was buying lots of things because they were really pretty but finding they weren’t necessarily my style.
+If I had just taken a moment to think at those times I would’ve saved so much money!

 2) Don’t pay attention to size!
 I have a ridiculous range of sizes in my closet, you’d think 8 different women were in my apartment!
 But vintage sizes run very differently than modern sizes and even contemporary retailers have huge disparities when it comes to size.
 Keep an open mind and get the sizes that fit the way you want your clothes to fit.

 3) Find a shoe repair guy and a tailor STAT.
 My shoe guy has done wonders for me.
 I usually bring a bunch of shoes to be repaired twice a year.
 PRO TIP! – If your guy’s a local little shoe dude, like mine, he’ll swing a discount for bringing a bundle in at a time :).